 In some states, the qualifying requirement is stated as a number of weeks of work during which the claimant earned at least a minimum amount.
 In others, it is a multiple of the claimant's high quarter (the quarter in which the claimant's earnings were highest).
-A 11⁄2 multiple, for example, means that a claimant with 12 weeks of work in his or her high quarter will need a total of 18 weeks to qualify-and a claimant with 6 will need 9.
-In other states, the qualifying requirement is a multiple of the claimant's weekly benefit amount (WBA).
-Assuming the weekly benefit amounts to be about half the individual's weekly wage, a requirement of 40 times the weekly benefit would require 20 weeks of work.
+A 11⁄2 multiple, for example, means that a claimant with \$12,000 in his or her high quarter will need a total of \$18,000 in base period wages to qualify.